Skip to Main Content

 Definition of Hospice Services

 Hospice services are covered when the Health Net member has met hospice care requirements and the services are authorized by Health Net or a participating provider.
 Health Net or the participating physician group (PPG) is required to certify the member as terminally ill.
 The hospice and its employees must be licensed and certified by Medicare.
-For additional information, refer to Criteria for Hospice Appropriatenss (PDF).
+For additional information, refer to Criteria for Hospice Appropriateness (PDF).

 Covered Hospice Services